Latest posts

 If you’ve used the web version of Microsoft Teams or clicked on a Teams meeting link and ended up opening it in a web browser then you’ve run into the Teams web launcher.

-New Teams Bulk Install Script
+New Teams Mass Install Script

 New Teams is a UWP (Universal Windows Platform) app and that presents its own challenges when it comes to system-wide mass installs.